Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 1. Build the foobar.ts file `..\node_modules\.bin\tsc.cmd foobar.ts --lib ES2015,dom`.

-1. update your apCliConfig.json, typically located in /src/apCliConfig.json, to specify the path to the build output, i.e *.js, for your custom comands.
-Note the output path you use will vary depedending on your build or if you are distributing using a node module.
+1. update your apCliConfig.json, typically located in /src/apCliConfig.json, to specify the path to the build output, i.e *.js, for your custom commands.
+Note the output path you use will vary depending on your build or if you are distributing using a node module.

     example with relative build output
     ```json